Tax returns of Donald Trump: 2016 campaign

 In May 2016, Trump said he would not release his tax returns before the November 2016 election.
 Trump also said in May 2016 that "there's nothing to learn from" his tax returns, and said on ABC News that his tax rate is "none of your business".
 Trump's refusal broke with tradition, as all major presidential nominees from 1976 onward have released their tax returns.

 Trump was criticized for his refusal to release tax information.
 Mitt Romney called Trump's refusal "disqualifying" and said the only logical reason for Trump was that "there is a bombshell in them."
-John Fund of the National Review feared that the returns contained an electoral "time bomb" and called upon Republican convention delegates to abstain from voting for Trump if he did not release the information.
+John Fund of National Review feared that the returns contained an electoral "time bomb" and called upon Republican convention delegates to abstain from voting for Trump if he did not release the information.

 During the presidential debates, Trump's opponent Hillary Clinton criticized Trump for not disclosing his tax returns, saying that only "a couple of years" of Trump's tax returns were publicly available, "and they showed he didn't pay any federal income tax."
 Trump responded: "That makes me smart."
 Clinton went on to suggest that Trump might not have "paid any federal income tax for a lot of years"; Trump responding by saying that the taxes he paid "would be squandered" by the government.

-In October 2016, The New York Times published the first page of Trump's state tax returns for 1995, revealing that he had declared a $916 million loss that year, which could have allowed him to pay no taxes at all for 18 subsequent years.